bhaskarvedula/WorldQuant-Capstone-MScFe690-Stress-Period/README.md

 # **Code explanation**

 The code written **(MainNotebookStress.ipynb)** for this capstone has been compartmentalized as multiple section with each section capturing a particular functionality or activity.
-This is to enable ease of understanding the entire code.
+This is to enable ease of understanding the entire code. *In case the user wishes to run the entire code, then please run Complete_Code_to_Run.ipynb.
+Note that first the transformer module should be run and then its output (.csv file) should be uploaded in Complete_Code_to_Run.ipynb before running that file.*

 ## *Section 1: Python library installations and imports*